-Silver River State Park was never on central sewer, but with the conversion to Silver Springs State Park a project is under way to connect almost all of the park's facilities to Marion County Utilities' wastewater collection system.
-The sewering project includes installation of a force main on Sharps Ferry Road as well as a lift station.
+Silver River State Park was never on central sewer, but with the connection of almost all of its facilities to Marion County Utilities' wastewater collection system, the park is included as part of this BMAP.
+The sewering project includes the installation of a force main on Sharps Ferry Road as well as a lift station.
 The lift station is being installed to accommodate potential future connections of areas outside the park that are currently on OSTDS.